The BUGS Team

 Dean of Student Affairs

-Dameon is one of BUGS Deans of School Culture.
+Dameon is the BUGS Deans of School Culture.
 For over 6 year he has been a Dean in Brooklyn.
 Prior to being a Dean, Dameon taught in Atlanta, Georgia for ten years (grades K-6).
 With an undergraduate degree from William and Mary and a Master's from Brenau University, Dameon hopes to use all of his experiences to enhance the rich culture that has been established at BUGS.

 8th Grade Writing Teacher